RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_flexible_database.md

 * `latest_import_status` - An object containing the JSON-formatted response detailing the latest import status (or an error if the lookup failed).

 ## Import
-`rediscloud_subscription_database` can be imported using the ID of the subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.
+`rediscloud_flexible_database` can be imported using the ID of the subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.

 ```
-$ terraform import rediscloud_subscription_database.database-resource 123456/12345678
+$ terraform import rediscloud_flexible_database.database-resource 123456/12345678
 ```